-Previous Work: MPO staff has acquired a copy of the ALDOT certified list of DBEs by vendor and type of work performed in FY 2021.
-MPO staff attended an ALDOT sponsored DBE Conference to speak about DBE opportunities in local and state government, and met with DBE contractors to answer questions about contracting opportunities.
+Previous Work: MPO staff has acquired a copy of the ALDOT certified list of DBEs by vendor and type of work performed in FY 2022.

 MPO staff has also prepared semi-annual DBE reports and prepared an annual DBE goal for FTA-assisted contracting opportunities.